-The heterochromatin can be divided further into constitutive heterochromatin, which basically exists in condensed form, and facultative heterochromatin, which can exist in both condensed and non-condensed forms.
+Heterochromatin can be divided further into constitutive heterochromatin, which basically exists in condensed form, and facultative heterochromatin, which can exist in both condensed and non-condensed forms.
 Constitutive heterochromatin forms the centromere region.
 For example, a protein will never be seen in this material.
 Another example is the female sex gene, wherein one of the X-chromosomes is immobilized.

 In mitosis, there are usually fully condensed chromosomes.
-For the organized flow of the non-condensed state, 2 m long DNA strands provide positively charged structural proteins, which are referred to as histones.
-The histones H2A, H2B, H3 and H4 are wound by the DNA, whereas the H1 complex is positioned outside and the so-called linker DNA interconnects multiple nucleosomes.
+For the organized flow of the non-condensed state, 2-m long DNA strands provide positively charged structural proteins, which are referred to as histones.
+The histones H2A, H2B, H3, and H4 are wound by the DNA, whereas the H1 complex is positioned outside and the so-called linker DNA interconnects multiple nucleosomes.

-The nuclear envelope, also referred to as karyolemma, is a double membrane and demarcates the nucleoplasm from the cytoplasm.
-A perinuclear gap which is 10–15 nm wide is located between the two membranes.
+The nuclear envelope also referred to as karyolemma, is a double membrane and demarcates the nucleoplasm from the cytoplasm.
+A perinuclear gap which is 10–15 nm wide is located between the 2 membranes.
 The inner membrane, which faces the nucleus, has superposed lamin filaments, to which the chromatin strands are attached.
 The outer membrane facing the cytoplasm can be occupied by ribosomes and directly passes into the endoplasmic reticulum.

-Actin filaments are capable of interacting with other proteins and are therefore responsible for different tasks, especially movement.
-Actin filaments have two chains each with a positive and negative pole.
+Actin filaments are capable of interacting with other proteins and are responsible for different tasks, especially movement.
+Actin filaments have 2 chains each with a positive and negative pole.
 Other than that, they are permanently linked to one another via interactions and are reciprocally twisted.
 Together with the molecule myosin, they are responsible for muscle contraction.

 The cell organelles

 Ribosomes are necessary for protein biosynthesis.
 When they are freely present in the cytoplasm and do not have a function, their subunits are separated.
 They are assembled only when a protein is to be synthesized.
 Free ribosomes produce proteins that are required by the cell.
-Ribosomes at the endoplasmic reticulum produce proteins, which are incorporated into the membrane wall or exit the cell.
+Ribosomes at the ER produce proteins, which are incorporated into the membrane wall or exit the cell.

 1. Smooth endoplasmic reticulum

 Because of the role it plays in the synthesis of hormones, plenty of sER can be found in the adrenal cortex for the production of corticosteroids and aldosterone.
-The sER is also required in the testes and ovaries, to produce sex hormones, testosterone and estrogen.
-Similarly, the corpus luteum needs the sER in order to produce progesterone.
+The sER is also required in the testes and ovaries, to produce sex hormones, testosterone, and estrogen.
+Similarly, the corpus luteum needs sER in order to produce progesterone.